We’ll call you!

 Dedicated support crew (assistant guides, camp master, porters, cooks, etc.).

 All hotel accommodation is based on a sharing basis (i.e. you will be sharing with your travel companion a twin/double room.
-If you travel alone, we will match you with a same-sex adventurer.
+If you travel solo on a group expedition, we will room you with a same-sex participant.
 Single occupancy in a hotel is available upon request and extra chargers apply.

 Breakfast in the hotel before and after the trek.